Contributor conventions

 CI commands (must all pass before opening a PR):

-pnpm lintpnpm turbo type-checkpnpm --filter @projektor/api testpnpm --filter @projektor/web testpnpm --filter @projektor/web buildMerge ordering rule: if two agents both touch the same frontend file (e.g.
+pnpm gen:docs # must produce no diffpnpm lintpnpm turbo type-checkpnpm --filter @projektor/db testpnpm --filter @projektor/api test:coveragepnpm --filter @projektor/web test:coveragepnpm --filter @projektor/web buildpnpm --filter @projektor/docs buildMerge ordering rule: if two agents both touch the same frontend file (e.g.

 IssueList.tsx), assign one as “primary” and one as “secondary”.
 Primary merges